Step-henC/spring-cloud-config-server-limits/README.md

     - The properties themselves are the same name as the client with dot properties (minimum and maximum) that are serialized as POJO object properties in the client
     - The properties file must be initialized in git

+  ## Finally
+  Once steps are completed, run the server using a code editor or command line in project's root directory `mvn run spring:boot`
+  Run the client service and follow client service instructions.